-Amplicon Metagenomics Tutorial
+Amplicon Metagenomics

 Learn a strategy for assembling, filtering and analyzing an NGS metagenomic data set in Geneious Prime.